 Nevertheless, it’s a grand, idiosyncratic war epic with wonderful poetic ideas, intense emotions and haunting images rich in metaphysical portent.

-The film follows the fortunes and misfortunes of a squad from the 1st US Infantry Division (‘The Big Red One’) through World War II, from a beachhead assault on North Africa to France, Sicily, Belgium and on to the liberation of a concentration camp in Czechoslovakia.
+The film follows the fortunes and misfortunes of a squad from the 1st US Infantry Division (‘The Big Red One’) through World War II, from a beachhead assault on North Africa to France, Sicily, Belgium and on to the liberation of the Falkenau concentration camp in Czechoslovakia.

 The effective cast is headed by Lee Marvin (as the nameless grim, battle-hardened sergeant) with Mark Hamill, Bobby Di Cicco and Robert Carradine (as the dogface who corresponds most closely to Fuller himself).